-The Education Specialist is awarded upon successful completion of 72 credits combined planned program of study including a supervised, full-time practicum (600+ hours) and supervised full-time, unpaid internship (total 1,200+ hours), completion of an acceptable professional portfolio, and successful performance on a comprehensive examination.
+The Education Specialist is awarded upon successful completion of a 72 credit combined planned program of study including a supervised practicum (650+ hours) and a supervised full time internship (1250+ hours), completion of acceptable professional portfolio, and successful performance on the MTEL, Part I, the Comprehensive Examination and the Praxis II.
 Candidates must satisfy all other graduate and degree requirements.